Non-Contradiction/convexjlr/cran-comments.md

 There was 1 NOTE:

-* checking dependencies in R code ...
+* checking CRAN incoming feasibility ...
 NOTE
-  Namespace in Imports field not imported from: 'R6'
+Maintainer: 'Changcheng Li <cxl508@psu.edu>'
+New submission

+This is my first submission.

 ## Downstream dependencies
-There are currently no downstream dependencies for this package
+There are currently no downstream dependencies for this package.